 Filling Ideas and Easy Variations

 Potatoes, carrots, peas, cauliflower, green beans, bell peppers, and sweet potatoes all work well in curry pastry puffs.
-Try to dice vegetables evenly so they cook at the same rate.
+Cut the vegetables evenly so they cook at the same time.
+For protein, you can add chicken, beef mince, or paneer.
+Leftover curry can also be used, as long as it is thick and completely cooled before filling the pastry.

 How These Curry Pastry Puffs Come Together

 The filling is cooked first and allowed to cool completely.
 Puff pastry is then cut, filled, sealed, and chilled before cooking.
-Chilling helps the pastry hold its shape and puff properly.
+Chilling helps the pastry keep its shape and puff nicely during cooking.
 Once baked or fried, the result is a crisp, golden pastry with a warm, flavourful centre.

 Baking, Frying, or Air Frying

 Baking is the easiest and lightest option and works well for everyday cooking.
 Frying gives a deeper crisp and a more traditional texture.
 Air frying is also a good option with a slight temperature adjustment.
-All three methods give great results when the filling is dry and the pastry is well chilled.
+All three methods work well when the filling is thick and the pastry is properly chilled.

 Storage and Make-Ahead Tips

 The curry filling can be prepared in advance and stored in the fridge.
 Unbaked curry puffs freeze well and can be baked straight from frozen.
-Baked puffs keep for a few days in the refrigerator and reheat best in an oven or air fryer.
+Baked puffs can be stored in the refrigerator for a few days and reheat best in an oven or air fryer.

 Prep Time: 30 minutes